I used to like plain text.

 away to slice and dice.
 So many tools — so convenient!

-But these days I cannot stop noticing a shortcoming of plain text.
+But, I want to talk about a shortcoming of plain text.

 In text files, the